Rakarake/nixos-config/README.md

 `sudo nixos-rebuild switch --flake '.#hostname'` to rebuild system with the right hostname.

-`nix flake update` to update.

-`nix flake lock --update-input dev-stuff` to update flake input 'dev-stuff'.
+`home-manager switch --flake .` to initiate home-manager, in order to get aliases etc (after that `hmrebuild` can be used).

 `sudo nixos-rebuild switch --flake .` to apply configuration.
 `rebuild` to apply configuration when using configuration.

+`nix flake update` to update, requires rebuild to apply.

+`nix flake lock --update-input dev-stuff` to update flake input 'dev-stuff'.

 `nix-collect-garbage --delete-older-than 10d` to clean the nix store.